kontent-ai/java-packages/kontent-delivery/README.md

 ## Further information

-For more developer resources, visit the Kentico Kontent Docs at <https://docs.kontent.ai>.
+For more developer resources, visit the Kontent Docs at <https://docs.kontent.ai>.

 ### Showcase